 2021 Public Lands Alliance Partnership Award

-We are so honored to announce that Friends of Ottawa National Wildlife Refuge and Ottawa National Wildlife Refuge have received a Public Lands Alliance Partnership Award!
+We are so honored that Friends of Ottawa National Wildlife Refuge and Ottawa National Wildlife Refuge have received a Public Lands Alliance Partnership Award!
 This award recognizes an exemplary partnership for a stunning achievement to protect and preserve our public lands and enhance the experiences of their visitors and users.
 Watch the awards ceremony to learn more, and thank you for helping to make this possible.

 Friends of Ottawa National Wildlife Refuge works to support Ottawa National Wildlife Refuge in three priority areas: Youth Development, Public Use Projects, and Land Acquisition and Restoration.
 Listed below are some recent accomplishments.